-- Phone Appointments: On the day of your appointment, a financial aid staff member will contact you at the phone number provided in the appointment registration process.
-For privacy reasons, your call may come from a blocked or unknown number.
+- Phone Appointments: On the day of your appointment, the Financial Aid staff member will contact you at the phone number you provided when you booked the appointment.

-You can schedule a phone or zoom appointment with any of our Financial Aid staff, select your campus and click on the link:
+To schedule a phone or video appointment with any of our Financial Aid staff, select your campus and click on the link:

 Paying for College

 There are many factors that determine the cost of your education, including tuition and fees, textbooks & supplies, transportation, housing, etc. All students are encouraged to apply for financial aid.
 However, the primary responsibility for financing an education rests with the student and his/her family.
 Therefore, financial aid should be viewed only as a supplement after resources of the student and family are used.
 To learn more about paying for college, money management and student loan repayment, set up a free account with GradReady.